 - Consultants for students, parents, faculty, and staff.

 - Presentations and trainings for the Radford University community on substance abuse and sexual violence issues.

-- SHAC/Peer Educators: The Student Health Awareness Club (SHAC) Peer Educators is a group of students dedicated to raising awarenss about student health issues that sponsors campus-wide awareness events and educational programs.
+- SHAC/Peer Educators: The Student Health Awareness Club (SHAC) Peer Educators is a group of students dedicated to raising awareness about student health issues that sponsors campus-wide events and educational programs.
 The SAVES office advises and supports the students in peer educators.